 After the session the boards will be checked immediately after Heats and Finals sessions.
 The riders that finished their ride will bring the boards back to the Parc Fermé at earliest possible convenience.
 It is forbidden to bring the board back to the paddock without going through the Parc Fermé.
-In case any rider brings the board back to the paddock before being checked, it is necessary to bring the board back by 8 (eight) minutes after the last rider put his/her board on the stand.
-This procedure is happening for the number of riders announced by the Technical Scrutineer in the morning briefing.
+Within the limit of 6 minutes, the board is inspected.
+It is decided whether the machine is OK, technically does not meet the given category, or if there are further doubts meaning that the machine must be examined in more detail.
+This procedure will be held for the number of riders announced by the Technical Scrutineer in the morning briefing.